tomlowndes/tomlowndes.github.io/_posts/2024-06-10-auto-folder-creator.md

 ![Auto Folder launched on terminal](/assets/img/uploads/Auto-folder-terminal.png)

-After making your choice, you'll be asked to enter the project name.
+After making a choice, it asks me to enter the project name.
 The script then takes over, creating a main project folder in a pre-defined directory based on the project type.

 Inside this main folder, the script generates a set of subfolders tailored to the specific needs of the project type.